Skellington-Closet/slack-mock/README.md

 Slack Mock will intercept all requests to `https://slack.com` and `https://hooks.slack.com`.
 There's no need to change any URLs in your bot.

-General notes on API methods.
-Not every API wrapper supports every method, see the API docs below:
+Here are the method conventions.
+Not every API wrapper supports each of these methods, see the [API docs](#api) below:
 - `addResponse` will add the next response returned.
 You can call mutlitple times to queue responses.
 If you set a `url` option, then the response will only be returned for that url.
 URL specific responses take precedence over unspecified responses
 - `calls` will be in order received and always contain params, headers, and url.
 Params contain both query params and body properties.
 - `reset` will always clear calls and any queued responses you have.